Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.Ciphers.md

 ## SYNOPSIS

 API Management should not accept weak or deprecated ciphers.

 ## DESCRIPTION

 API Management provides support for weak or deprecated ciphers.
 These older versions are provided for compatibility but are not consider secure.
+These Ciphers are enabled by default and need to be set to False.

 ## RECOMMENDATION